AHaliq/AdvPLSlides/main.typ

   edge("r", code, "<-", bend: #{-30deg}) &
 Ty(Gamma)
 $))
+- thus we have dependent version of $rec$ called $ind$ for inductive types now #pause

 - *Recursive Types*: i.e. $Pi(UU,-)$ can't be made without having a code for $UU : UU$, but doing so causes impredicative paradoxes making the theory inconsistent (we won't prove it here), thus we make a infinite hierarchy of cumulative universes
 #figure(grid(columns: (1fr, 1fr), align: (center + horizon, center + horizon),